New Episodes!

 Play Episode

-I remember the first time I realized that humanity’s desire for comfort and luxury was actually a driving force for improving the world.
+I remember the first time I realized that humanity’s desire for luxury was actually a driving force for improving the world.

 Previous to that I often felt that wanting luxury and comfort was wrong or bad… perhaps from generations of Puritanism passed down through religion and culture?